cran/crul/README.md

 #> [1] "hello world"
 ```

+You can also pass in curl options when you make HTTP requests, see below
+for examples.

 ## do some http

 The client object created above has http methods that you can call,
 and pass paths to, as well as query parameters, body values, and any other
 curl options.

 Here, we'll do a __GET__ request on the route `/get` on our base url
 `https://httpbin.org` (the full url is then `https://httpbin.org/get`)